 If hit with a surprise penalty despite maintaining employer coverage until retirement, don’t panic yet.
 You can file an appeal within two months using SSA’s request for reconsideration form (Form SSA-561).

-Included should be proof like pay stubs showing continuous healthcare cover via work even past the age of eligibility for social security.
+Included should be proof like pay stubs showing continuous health care cover via work even past the age of eligibility for social security.
 In this case, it’s possible to have the penalty waived.

 Options to Avoid Medicare Part B Penalty

-Don’t worry if you’ve missed the enrollment window for Medicare Part B – there are ways to avoid the penalty.
+Don’t worry if you’ve missed the enrollment dates window for Medicare Part B – there are ways to avoid the penalty.
 There are ways to avoid the penalty.

 How Job-Based Insurance Can Help Avoid Penalties